 From aerial yoga to inner axis, yoga for mental health to chair yoga, the list caters for all ability and knowledge levels.

-Great for core strength and alignment, aerial yoga is set to be a big trend in 2018.
+Great for core strength and alignment, aerial yoga was a big trend in 2018 and isn’t going away.
 We asked Flying Fantastic co-founder Edel Wigan why.

 She explained aerial yoga uses lots of moves from floor based yoga, but uses the hammock like a strap or a block to assist alignment, deepen awareness and provide the immediate benefit of spinal decompression.